Ssyba/RasaBankBot/README.md

     - Show the user's registration date(show me my registration date)
     - Show the user's current balance(show me my balance)
     - Show the user's current slots(show my slots) - this is for debugging purposes
-13. Can't use break outside a loop, use is informed there is nothing to break.
+13. Can't use break outside a loop, user is informed there is nothing to break.
-14. When the bot does not know what to do there is a standard message is shows to the user.
+14. When the bot does not know what to do, there is a standard message shown to the user.
 15. Transfer funds to another account by account number.
 16. Show user bills:
     - Show the user's bills and total(show me my bills)